nick96/bfi-hs/README.md

 Brainfuck interpreter in Haskell.

-Brainfuck is a simple language that emulate a Turing Machine.
-It is made up of a series of cells that contain values which allow the following operations on them:
+Brainfuck is a simple but Turing complete language.
+Like a Turing machine, its memory is a tape containing adjacent cells.
+We can perform the following operations on each cell:

-#.
-Increment value
+1. Increment value
-#.
-Decrement value
+2. Decrement value
-#.
-Print character value
+3. Print character value
-#.
-Read in character value
+4. Read in character value

-You can also increment and decrement the cell number you are using.
-To make it a Turing Machine, Brainfuck also has a looping contruct.
-This means there are only eight operators in brain fuck:
+There is also the ability to move the tape head left or right (like in a Turing Machine).
+Each of these operations is represented by a single character:

-#. +: Increment cell value
+1. +: Increment cell value
-#. -: Decrement cell value
+2. -: Decrement cell value
-#. >: Move to next cell
+3. \>: Move to next cell
-#. <: Move to previous cell
+4. <: Move to previous cell
-#. .: Print character value of current cell
+5. .: Print character value of current cell
-#. ,: Read character value into current cell
+6. ,: Read character value into current cell
-#. [: Loop start
+7. [: Loop start
-#. ]: Loop end, continue past if current cell's value is 0
+8. ]: Loop end, continue past if current cell's value is 0